swift-nav/sora-device-client/README.md

-Kea Device Client
+Sora Device Client
 =================

-The Kea Device Client provides a set of simple tools to connect your device to Kea.
+The Sora Device Client provides a set of simple tools to connect your device to Sora.

-The Kea Device Client consists of:
+The Sora Device Client consists of:

- - A command-line client - the simplest way to connect to Kea
+ - A command-line client - the simplest way to connect to Sora
  - A Python client library - for deeper integration and customization

 # Installing